PeterCamilleri/CX16/README.md

 the Sweet-16 virtual machine written by Steve Wozniak and described in Byte [November 1977](https://archive.org/details/byte-magazine-1977-11) magazine.

+### Goals

+The goals of this repository are two fold:

+* To provide code/tools that may be of use to a potential CX16 programmer.
+* As a tutorial/reference to useful methods and concepts of use to anyone learning about programming.

+One feature added to help with both goals will be to supply extensive "Notes" that highlight crucial information and also the design decisions that were needed to resolve conflicting requirements, limited resources, and the side-effects of using the code.

+Furthermore, in line with its instructional aspirations, this code will be rather more commented than would be the case for contract production code.
+Hopefully not to the extent of getting in the way, but instead adding useful information about the commented code.
+This is our first example of a
+trade-off: _More documentation_ vs. _Time spent & Obscuring the code._

+I can speak from personal experience that it is possible to take documentation so far that the code gets lost in the mess.
+To help avoid this, I will use external documentation in the form of readme files in each section.
+This should help to reduce the clutter.

 ### Tools

 The initial work on the CX16 project will be done with the [cc65](https://cc65.github.io/)